squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

  * /!\ In IE the proxy must be specified as FQDN not as an IP-address
  * {i} rc4-hmac should be listed as encryption type.

-A minimal setup without DNS resolution of AD servers would be:
+A minimal setup without DNS resolution of AD servers would be (MIT Kerberos example):

 {{{
 [libdefaults]